-- ACLEDA Securities Plc. has signed as bondholders representative contract with 02 (two) corporate bond issuers in Cambodia Securites Exchange. - ACLEDA Securities Plc. has got the accreditation from SECC to act as securities selling agent on August, 20th 2019. - ❖ ACLEDA Securities Plc. has got the best securities broker award in fourth quarter of 2019. - ACLEDA Securities Plc. continued its operations costs reduction and risk control effort to improve its operating income. - ACLEDA Securities Plc. continuously improves its website to provide comprehensive information for investors to analyze and decide to trade stock on the CSX
+- ACLEDA Securities Plc. has been awarded as the Best Securities Broker in the first, second, third and fourth quarter of 2020 in a program which is initiated by Cambodia Securities Exchange (CSX). - ACLEDA Securities Plc. has been awarded as the Best Securities Brokerage Cambodia 2020 in Global Banking and Finance Awards which is organized by Global Banking and Finance Review, based in London, United Kingdom. - ACLEDA Securities Plc. continued its operations costs reduction, risk control and increase operating income. - ACLEDA Securities Plc. continuously improves its website to provide comprehensive information for investors to analyze and decide to trade stock on the CSX.